-The cause is unknown but may be linked to eczema and a history of allergies.
+The cause is unknown but may be linked to atopic dermatitis (eczema).
 The disorder is most common in children and teens.
 It is more noticeable in children with dark skin.

-The patches do not tan, but may get red quickly in the sun.
+The patches do not tan easily.
+Because of this, they may get red quickly in the sun.